Daddoon/Xamarin.Android.GeckoView/README.md

 An example Project to embed a [GeckoView](https://wiki.mozilla.org/Mobile/GeckoView) View & Engine into your Android App.

+## GeckoView Version

+The current version is: **GeckoView 67.0.20190228011332** From a nightly-try test build, as the multi-arch support is new.

 ## Compatibility

 Usable from **Android 4.4** to **Android 9.0**